sebacris97/azlyricsAPI/README.md

 - ~Add fuzzy matching support to the song name, similar to the artist name.~
   - ~⚠️ Note: Google Programmable Search allows only 100 searches per day on the free tier.~
-- **Now i use brave api for searches (2000 search p/month) and requests are reduced by one plus i get spellcheck on artist and song at the same time :D**
+- **Now i use brave api for searchs (2000 searchs p/month) and requests are reduced by one plus i get spellcheck on artist and song at the same time :D**
 - Refactor and clean up the codebase (still in testing phase).
 - Add support for multiple lyrics sources.